Returning to CTA: What you should know

 We're here for your essential travel

-While Phase 3 provides more opportunity for travel, CTA still encourages riders to be thoughtful about travel choices.
-We are all in this together, and CTA needs to remain a safe and reliable option for our essential workers, essential needs and riders with limited travel options.
-CTA encourages riders to consider other transportation options for non-essential travel, especially shorter distances, and for travel that is easily accessible by other mobility options.
+While Phase 4 provides more opportunity for travel, it's important to be thoughtful about travel choices.
+We're all in this together, and our bus and rail services need to remain a safe and reliable option for our essential workers, those with essential needs and riders with limited travel options.
+We encourage you to consider other transportation options for non-essential travel, especially shorter distances, and for travel that is easily accessible by other mobility options.

 WHAT TO KNOW WHEN YOU RIDE:

 We're committed to providing the cleanest, most comfortable environment possible, and we’ve employed multiple strategies to protect you and our employees during this time.
 Similar to others in the transportation industry, such as airlines and other transit providers, our unique and complex operations require specific guidance and rely on riders to be partners in this work.